MeganNyhan/C1-PP2-HarryPotterQuiz/README.md

 #### Timer in Q&A Section
 <ul>
      <li> The timer gives the user a time limit to answer the quiz.
 It counts down from 20 to give the user 20 seconds to answer.</li>
-     <li> The timer, when it runs out, will stop the user from answering the quiz and will show them the correct answer that they should of chosen.</li>
+     <li> The timer, when it runs out, will stop the user from answering the quiz and will show them the correct answer that they should have chosen.</li>
      </ul>
      <p> User Stories covered : 4,</p>
      <p> Site Owner's Stories covered: 1, 3, 6</p>